 - a bit slow focusing of contrast type in Live View mode

-If you want to go more with an old-school options then Nikon D850 is the best DSLR all around that you can get in 2022.
+If you want to go more with an old-school options then Nikon D850 is the best DSLR all around that you can get.

-The Nikon D850 is not just an upgrade of the good old D800 (which, in fact, was the D810).
+It’s not just an upgrade of the good old D800 and D810.
 It’s a completely new model with a lot of interesting and practical features.

 This type of gear can often be found in the hands of professionals as they have proven themselves in various types of shooting such as wedding, studio, and/or landscape.

-If you’re a beginner, you might want to consider entry-level DSLRs instead, such as:
+If you’re a beginner, consider entry-level DSLRs instead, such as:

 - D5500 (the first one in this list),